WHAT ARE THE REQUIREMENTS FOR GRADUATION?

 All students must complete at least 85 units to graduate.
-In addition to the first-year required courses, all students must complete Constitutional Law, Professional Responsibility, a skills course (for the class of 2013 and beyond) and a writing requirement.
+In addition to the first-year required courses, all students must complete Constitutional Law, Professional Responsibility, the Experiential Education Requirement, and the Writing Requirement.
 For further information, please review the J.D.
 Degree Requirements.

-Students interested in a dual degree program or adding a degree while they are at Berkeley Law will need to discuss their plan with either the Dean of Students or the Director of Student Services.
-As a general rule, students take their first two years at Berkeley Law and then withdraw for a year of dedicated study in the second degree program.
+Students interested in a dual degree program or adding a degree while at Berkeley Law will need to discuss their plan with either the Dean of Students or Senior Director of Student Services.
+As a general rule, students take their first two years at Berkeley Law and then spend a year of dedicated study in the second degree program.
 Students also need to be at the Law School for their final semester.
-Upon returning to Berkeley Law, students complete the remaining J.D. requirements.
+Upon returning to Berkeley Law, students complete any remaining J.D. requirements.
 Please review the Academic Rules for information on what non-law credit may be used toward your J.D.

 We have anonymous grading at Berkeley Law.
-Each semester students are assigned a new exam number.
-Every student must be present for examinations at the regularly scheduled time and place in each course for which he or she is registered, unless previously excused by the Dean of Students or Director of Student Services.
+Students are assigned a unique exam number for every exam.
+Every student must be present for examinations at the regularly scheduled time and place in each course for which he or she is registered, unless previously excused by the Dean of Students or Senior Director of Student Services.
 Students are bound by the Honor Code.
 Please review the Grading Rules and Policies sections of the Academic Rules.
-Once faculty enter grades, they appear on BearFacts.

 The university requires all departments and schools to place bids on the dates, times, and locations they prefer for commencement.
 We do not have the date for commencement until September of each academic year.